 When you look at your landscape it can be a daunting thought to devise a plan of attack for your lighting design.
 Feelings of overwhelm are all too common especially since landscape lighting forms the entire “look” of your outdoor space.

-Most likely you have heard some of the popular buzzwords like spotlighting, shadow lighting, or even different types of lights like solar or low-voltage.
+Most likely you have heard some of the popular buzzwords like spotlighting, shadow lighting, or even different types of lights like low-voltage.
 Open any landscape magazine and you will find numerous ways to light your outdoor space.
 Even though millions of ideas exist, it is not that easy to devise a lighting design that is all your own.

 It is essential to understand the basic types of lighting so you can effectively communicate your thoughts either to a lighting designer or anyone who is assisting you.
 If you are interested in simply adding more light to your landscape, knowing some basic information will save you unnecessary stress in the long run.